repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint AContainerReferenceMustHaveUpperBoundOfNot
+/*
-message 'A container reference must have upper bound of 1'
+A container reference must have upper bound of 1
+*/

 context EReference